 2. Back and Neck Injuries

-Shoveling can lead to neck and back injuries, which is why proper form is important.
+Shoveling can cause cold weather injuries to the neck and back, which is why proper form is important.
 Instead of lifting the snow onto the shovel, push the snow away.
 Protect your back by keeping a slight bend in your knees.
 You may also want to warm up your muscles first by stretching.

 3. Heart Attacks